 Incubate the plate for at least 30 min at 4 °C or on ice.
 Protect from light.

 Wash the cells by adding FCS Buffer.
 Use 200 μL/well for microtiter plates.
 Centrifuge at 400 x g for 5 min at RT.
-Discard the supernatant and pulse vortex the samples to completely dissociate the pellet.
+Discard the supernatant.

 Add 200 μL of intracellular (IC) fixation buffer to each well to fix the cells.
 Ensure the cells are fully resuspended in the solution.